Last updated on March 9th, 2022

 Living in complete isolation on one of the loneliest islands in the worlds, Easter Island remains one of the world’s greatest mysteries.
 Nearly 1,000 strange monolithic moai statues raised on 300 temples by a primitive culture whose ancient oral history has completely vanished, a visit to Easter Island is an incredibly thought-provoking experience that reaches far beyond the norms of travel.
 This Easter Island travel guide frames the basis of your visit and will help you plan the journey of a lifetime to Rapa Nui.

 Having visited the South Pacific on three occasions, finally making it to Easter Island was quite a personal achievement.
-I spent a few days exploring Easter Island as part of an expedition-style cruise from Tahiti to Easter Island.
+I spent a few days exploring Easter Island as part of an expedition-style cruise from Tahiti to Easter Island, returning the following year for a second visit.
 The information in this Easter Island travel guide is based on my experiences and on extensive research.

 Though lacking the “typical” Polynesian tropical island flare, a visit to Easter Island is not only a celebration for the eyes but also an exercise for the soul.
 One of the world’s greatest mysteries is perhaps a lesson or a “red flag” for humankind.
 It’s an example of how a glorious society, capable of erecting immense monolithic structures, can quickly decline and spiral to a bloody civil war over the loss of natural resources.
 Come to Easter Island to be dazzled but be sure to understand the context before touching down.
 This guide will hopefully help you answer the question of why even visit such a remote outpost.